Load data into the Databricks Lakehouse

 Upload spreadsheet exports to Databricks

-Use the upload data UI to upload CSV or TSV files.
+Use the upload data UI to upload CSV, TSV, or JSON files.
 See Upload data to Databricks.

 Migrate data applications to Databricks